TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/BestPractices.rst

 Run ``composer outdated`` to see a list of available updates.

+.. _mig-composer-clear-typo3conf-ext-folder:

 Completely clear "typo3conf/ext" folder
 =======================================

-In the "Migration Steps" chapter, this tutorial explained, how you can `keep your individual extension in "typo3conf/ext" <./MigrationSteps.html#include-individual-extensions-like-sitepackages>`__ and in the "Co-working" section, there was a part about how to add rules to your :file:`.gitignore` file to exclude :file:`typo3conf/ext` from, but keep your individual extensions in Git.
+In the "Migration Steps" chapter, this tutorial explained, how you can :ref:`keep your individual extension in "typo3conf/ext" <mig-composer-include-individual-extensions>` and in the "Co-working" section, there was a part about how to add rules to your :file:`.gitignore` file to exclude :file:`typo3conf/ext` from, but keep your individual extensions in Git.